Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - This season, the Buccaneers have an ATS record of 5-1 in their six games as a favorite of 10 points or more.

-- Tampa Bay's games this year have eclipsed the over/under in 50% of its opportunities (seven times in 14 games with a set point total).
+- Tampa Bay's games this year have hit the over seven times in 14 opportunities (50%).

 - Tampa Bay is 7-4 against the spread and 9-2 overall in games when it puts up more than 22.4 points.

-- In games that Tampa Bay churns out over 294.4 yards, the team is 7-6 against the spread and 10-3 overall.
+- In games that Tampa Bay churns out more than 294.4 yards, the team is 7-6 against the spread and 10-3 overall.

-- This year, the Buccaneers have turned the ball over 18 times, two more than the Panthers' takeaways (16).
+- The Buccaneers have turned the ball over 18 times this season, two more turnovers than the Panthers have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Panthers.